 - Anything that causes allergies — If you have any food allergies or sensitivities that are going unnoticed, this can contribute to leaky gut syndrome, which kicks off autoimmune reactions.
 Allergens can be different from person to person, so doing an elimination diet can help you narrow down what might be causing symptoms for you personally.
 Some common allergens include: gluten, nuts, shellfish/seafood, dairy or eggs (but allergies can really be caused by any food such as nightshade vegetables, a type of stone fruit, citrus, FODMAPs, etc.).

-- Alcohol and caffeine — Coffee, other caffeinated drinks and alcohol seem to worsens some people’s rosacea symptoms, especially redness and flushing.
+- Alcohol and caffeine — Coffee, other caffeinated drinks and alcohol seem to worsen some people’s rosacea symptoms, especially redness and flushing.
 This differs from person to person, but it’s worth seeing if your symptoms improve when you cut back on both.

 - Sugar and processed foods — Sugar is known to worsen inflammation, increase oxidative stress, irritate the gut lining and aggravate skin disorders.
 Added sugar is found in a high percentage of processed, packaged foods, along with artificial sweeteners/ingredients, preservatives and texture stabilizers that can kick off allergic reactions.